 But when a physical or emotional affair is at play, there are almost always many more factors involved than simply lack of sex.
 The deeper qualities in the relationship are as or often more important.

 Understanding something of Why your spouse doesn’t want to sleep with you will help.
 But it’s only one step.
 I’ve mentioned briefly the “big idea” necessary to address each of these possible areas.
-But you and your spouse didn’t get here in a day, and your sex problems won’t resolve in a day.
+But you and your spouse didn’t get here in a day, and your relationship problems won’t resolve in a day.

 Your Turn: Has sex and intimacy been a point of conflict in your marriage?
 Which of these areas do you believe are involved?
 Leave a comment below.